Self-guided Sightseeing Tour #2 in Dusseldorf, Germany

 Show sight on map

-Haus Goldener Helm is located at the corner of Flinger Strasse 1 and Berger Strasse in the Altstadt district of the North Rhine-Westphalian state capital of Düsseldorf.
-On November 10, 1983, it was entered into the city's list of monuments in the category of residential and settlement buildings in the subcategory Baroque.
+Haus Goldener Helm is located at Flinger Straße 1 at the corner of Berger Straße in the Altstadt district of the North Rhine-Westphalian state capital Düsseldorf.
+On November 10, 1983, it was entered in the city's list of monuments in the category of residential and settlement buildings in the Baroque subcategory.

 Wikipedia: Haus Goldener Helm (DE)